 And actually, that's why I see that what the Abatangamuco are doing is really good because their main goal in their activities, even in their shows is to help men, as many men as possible to realise that activities such as domestic violence [are bad].
-And also a majority in Burundi, as I said, in the majority of income-generating activities and households work are done by women and women are excluded from all decision-making.
-They are not allowed to all possibilities for achieving financial and social progress.
+And also a majority in Burundi, as I said, in which the majority of income-generating activities and household chores are done by women and women are excluded from all decision-making.
+They are not allowed all possibilities for achieving financial and social progress.

-So all those I consider them as the impact of toxic masculinity.
-And that's why the Abatangamuco are really challenging all those values and behaviours of gender roles through their testimonies.
+So all those things I consider as the impact of toxic masculinity.
+And that's why the Abatangamuco group is really challenging all those values and behaviours of gender roles through their testimonies.
 I wish the Abatangamuco could really cover the whole country, not only Burundi, Africa, even Europe because I believe it's the same thing all over the world.

-Hilde Ousland Vandeskog: I think that it's cemented gender roles anywhere you go, really, is the biggest challenge to gender justice, because our gender roles, they create these fixed expectations about how it is acceptable to be as a man and a woman.
+Hilde Ousland Vandeskog: I think that it's cemented gender roles anywhere you go, really, is the biggest challenge to gender justice, because our gender roles create these fixed expectations about how it is acceptable to be as a man and a woman.

 And that creates these blind spots where it becomes so difficult to ask questions and to see the injustice of things that are going on.
 And, you know, even if gender equality has come a very long way in Norway, compared to the rest of the world, Norway is doing very well indeed, there is still this massive difference in what's expected from a woman compared to a man.
 Like, how is a woman expected to behave?
 What kind of job is she expected to have?
 And even if she's allowed to have all the other jobs, even if she's allowed to behave in every other way, she is still expected to do this, that and the other.